Validation layers

 • Checking the values of parameters against the specification to detect misuse

-• Tracking creation and destruction of objects to find resource leaks
+• Tracking the creation and destruction of objects to find resource leaks

 • Checking thread safety by tracking the threads that calls originate from